dgca/use-wagmi-contracts/README.md

 }
 ```

+---

+#### <span style="color:red">Note to TypeChain users:</span>

+If you are using the TypeChain library to generate your contract ABIs, you can use the `processTypechainAbis` function to generate the `AbiMap` for you.
+See the "Using TypeChain" section.

+---

 The keys of the `AbiMap` are the names that you'll use later to refer to your contracts. `defaultAddress` is optional, and can be used to provide a default address for your contract.
 If you don't provide a default address, you'll need to provide one when you call the contract methods.

 Once you have your `AbiMap`, you can initialize the library by calling `initUseWagmiContracts` with your `AbiMap`.